The Best Divorce Lawyer for you

 All of our team are committed members of Resolution, and indeed our founder Ian Walker is the long-standing Chair of the Devon region of Resolution members.
 Fiona Griffin and Stephanie Hinde are members of the Somerset Resolution Committee.

-If you live in Sidmouth or Honiton, it is unlikely that your best divorce lawyer will be in Bristol or London.
-Whilst it is possible to hold client meetings by Skype, it is not ideal and it is much better if your best divorce lawyer is either reasonably local to you or is local to the court where the case is proceeding (particularly in children matters).
+If you live in Sidmouth or Honiton, it is unlikely that your divorce lawyer will be in Bristol or London.
+Whilst it is possible to hold client meetings by Skype, it is not ideal and it is much better if your best divorce lawyer is either reasonably local to you to ask a lawyer a question or is local to the court where the case is proceeding (particularly in children matters).

 Price and budget